liaochen1988/Oral_bacterial_manuscript_initial_submission/README.md

 # marker_hypothesis
-Codes to regenerate figures in the marker hypothesis manuscript
+Codes to reproduce main text figures 2-5 in the manuscript "Relative enrichment of oral bacteria in feces indicates loss of intestinal commensals with implications for host health"